What are the goals of the game?

 When does the game begin/end?

-The Mage of Media starts the Tournament and announces the length, usually monthly.
+The Mage of Media starts the Tournament and announces the length, usually monthly, but we can run it concurrent with STEM units.

 What are the ways that there is competition?